 Renoir Tour: Chatou to Carrières-sur-Seine

-The Renoir Tour starts at the Hameau Fournaise, situated on the Impressionists’ Island on the Seine in Chatou looking over to Reuil Malmaison.
+The Renoir Walk starts at the Hameau Fournaise, situated on the Impressionists’ Island on the Seine in Chatou looking over to Reuil Malmaison.
 There are a few buildings, notably the Fournaise Restaurant and Fournaise Museum.
 This houses temporary exhibitions and a permanent collection of what life resembled at the end of the 19th century.
+UPDATE 2019: To mark 100 years after Renoir’s death, there are many events planned around the artist, including special animations at the Fournaise Museum until December 2019.

 It’s a time when bourgeois Parisians and artists were attracted outside Paris by les Guingettes, the good life on the banks of the Seine – drinking, eating simple, hearty food and dancing – thanks to the new railway line that brought them to Chatou.